 Sulfasalazine (Azulfidine) is considered a disease-modifying anti-rheumatic drug (DMARD).
-It can decrease the pain and swelling of arthritis, prevent joint damage, and reduce the risk of long-term disability.
-Sulfasalazine is in a type of sulfa drug.
-You should not take it if you have a sulfa allergy.
 Sulfasalazine is used in the treatment of rheumatoid arthritis (RA), inflammatory bowel disease, and some other autoimmune conditions.
 It works to lower inflammation in the body.
+Sulfasalazine is a sulfa drug.
+You should not take it if you have a sulfa allergy.

 How to Take It

-Sulfasalazine comes in a 500mg tablet and should be taken with food and a full glass of water to avoid an upset stomach.
-The medication is often started at low doses when treating RA to prevent side effects, typically one - two tablets a day.
-After the first week, the dose may be slowly increased to the usual dosage of two tablets (1g) twice a day.
-This dose can be increased to up to six pills (3g) a day in some situations.
-An Enteric-coated (or stomach-coated) preparation is available that may lessen some of the side effects associated with sulfasalazine, particularly stomach upset.
+Sulfasalazine comes in a 500 mg tablet and should be taken with food and a full glass of water to avoid an upset stomach.
+The medication is often started at low doses when treating RA to prevent side effects, typically 1 to 2 tablets a day.
+After the first week, the dose may be slowly increased to the usual dosage of 2 tablets twice a day.
+Some patients need 3 tablets twice a day.
+An enteric-coated preparation is available that may lessen some of the side effects, particularly stomach upset.
 This form of sulfasalazine should not be crushed or chewed.
-Adequate fluid intake is required to prevent prevent kidney stones.
-It usually takes between two - three months to notice any improvement in RA symptoms after starting sulfasalazine.
+Adequate fluid intake is required to prevent kidney stones.
+It usually takes between 2 to 3 months to notice any improvement in RA symptoms after starting sulfasalazine.

 Tell Your Rheumatology Provider

+Sulfasalazine may interfere with warfarin (Coumadin), cyclosporine or digoxin, so dose adjustments may be needed if these medications are taken together.
 Sulfasalazine increases the risk for liver injury if given with the drug isoniazid (INH), a drug for tuberculosis and may increase the risk for low blood sugar in patients taking certain medications for diabetes such as glimepiride (Amaryl), glyburide (Diabeta, Micronase, Glynase) and glipizide (Glucotrol).
-Sulfasalazine treatment is generally considered to be safe during pregnancy, but usage should be discussed with your rheumatology provider if you are planning to become pregnant.
-Based on the recent 2020 American College of Rheumatology Guideline for the Management of Reproductive Health in Rheumatic and Musculoskeletal Diseases strongly recommend treatment with sulfasalazine as compatible with breastfeeding.
+Sulfasalazine is considered to be safe for pregnancy and breastfeeding.
 Tell your doctor if you have ever had any unusual or allergic reaction to any other sulfa medicines as well as medicines that are chemically related to sulfa drugs.
-In men, sulfasalazine may lower sperm count, although this should improve after stopping the medication.
-Although sulfasalazine may affect sperm count and quality, there are no data suggesting birth defects, and sulfasalazine is conditionally recommended to continue.
-If conception does not occur, semen analysis should be considered.

-Updated February 2022 by the American College of Rheumatology Communications and Marketing Committee.
+Updated February 2023 by Karmela Kim Chan, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.